Liam Payne Races To Complete Solo Album Before Baby, Offers Friendship To Bieber

 Liam Payne, who is about to become a father at the age of 23 with pregnant girlfriend Cheryl Cole, has reached out to Justin Bieber after the Canadian singer made headlines during his tour around Australia, where he was partying all night long with a dozen hand-picked models on his $2,200-an-hour luxury boat.

 All of the ladies at Justin Bieber’s private party reportedly signed a non-disclosure agreement and had their phones taken away before boarding the luxury vessel.
-One model in attendance even made fun of Bieber‘s manhood on social media, according to the Daily Mail.
+One model in attendance even made fun of Bieber‘s manhood on social medial, according to the Daily Mail.

-However, Liam Payne seems to believe that Justin Bieber is taking it too far, which is why he wants to help.
+But Liam Payne seems to believe that Justin Bieber is taking it too far, which is why he wants to help.
 Speaking to Rollacoaster magazine, the One Direction singer and partner of pregnant Cheryl Cole said Biebs is “a great guy.”

 “He’s a great guy — inside there’s a really good heart.”